gaunongthon/selenium-ruby-automation/README.md

 ### How do I execute test? ###

+To run all test cases (feature files) on headless Firefox mode

+`cucumber -p headless`

+To run all test cases (feature files) on Browserstack platform (Use your browserstack account set up in env.yml)

 `cucumber -p bs`

-run all features on browser stack platform
+To run all test cases (feature files) on real Firefox browser

+`cucumber -p ff`

 ### More options to run test cases ###

 `cucumber -p wip`

 only run @wip on default env against default browser

-`cucumber -p chrome`

-run all features on default env against chrome browser but not features with @skip

 `cucumber features/feature_name.feature`